On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Introduction

 \subsubsection{Shared-link networks with privacy constraints}

-For the successful decoding of a MAN multicast message, the users need to know the composition of this message (i.e., which subfiles are coded together).
+For the successful decoding of an MAN multicast message, the users need to know the composition of this message (i.e., which subfiles are coded together).
 As a consequence, users are aware of the demands of other users.
 In practice, schemes that leak information on the demand of a user to other users are highly undesirable.
-For example, this may reveal critical information on user behavior, and allow user profiling by discovering what types of content the users request.
-Shared-link coded caching with private demands, which aims to preserve the privacy of the users' demands from other users, was originally discussed in~\cite{Engle2017privatecaching} and recently analyzed information-theoretically by Wan and Caire (WC) in~\cite{wan2019privatecaching}.
+For example, this may reveal critical information on user behavior, and allow user profiling by discovering what types of content the users' request.
+Shared-link coded caching with private demands, which aims to preserve the privacy of the users' demands from other users, was originally discussed in~\cite{Engle2017privatecaching} and formally analyzed in an information-theoretical framework by Wan and Caire in~\cite{wan2019privatecaching}.
+In the private coded caching model, the information about the cached content of each user is unknown to the other users and the composition of each coded multicast message sent by the server must be broadcasted along with the multicast message itself.
+Following the private coded caching model in~\cite{wan2019privatecaching}, various private schemes were proposed in~\cite{wan2019privatecaching,kamath2019demandpri,aravind2020coded,colluding2020yan,Namboodiriprivatecaching,gholami2022coded}.
 Relevant to this paper is the private coded caching scheme based on virtual user proposed in~\cite{wan2019privatecaching}, which operates a MAN scheme as if there were $\Ksf \Nsf$ users in total, i.e., $\Nsf \Ksf-\Ksf$ virtual users in addition to the $\Ksf$ real users, and the demands of the virtual users as set such that each of the $\Nsf$ files is demanded exactly $\Ksf$ times.
-This choice of demands for the virtual users is such that any real user ``appears'' to have requested equally likely any of the files from the view point of any other user, which guarantees the privacy of the demands.
-A straightforward improvement of the WC scheme is obtained by replacing the MAN delivery with the YMA delivery, as done in~\cite{kamath2019demandpri}.
-Compared to converse bounds for the shared-link model without privacy constraint, it can be shown that this scheme based on virtual users is order optimal in all regimes, except for $\Ksf < \Nsf$ and $\Msf < \frac{\Nsf}{\Ksf}$~\cite{wan2019privatecaching}; the problem in this regime can be intuitively understood as follows: for $\Msf=0$ the WC achievable load is $\Nsf$ while the converse bound is $\min(\Ksf,\Nsf)=\Ksf$; the ratio of this two numbers can be unbounded.
+This choice of demands for the virtual users is such that any real user ``appears'' to have requested equally likely any of the files from the viewpoint of any other user, which guarantees the privacy of the demands.
+An improved private caching scheme based on virtual user strategy was proposed in~\cite{kamath2019demandpri}, which used the YMA delivery instead of the MAN delivery.
+Compared to converse bounds for the shared-link model without privacy constraint, it can be shown that this scheme based on virtual users is order optimal in all regimes, except for $\Ksf < \Nsf$ and $\Msf < \frac{\Nsf}{\Ksf}$~\cite{wan2019privatecaching}.\footnote{The problem in this regime can be intuitively understood as follows: for $\Msf=0$ the achievable load in~\cite{wan2019privatecaching} is $\Nsf$ while the converse bound is $\min(\Ksf,\Nsf)=\Ksf$; the ratio of this two numbers can be unbounded.}